ryanw-mobile/OctoMeter/README.md

 ### It works for me

 This is a fully functional app that I developed for myself. **I use it every day** to monitor energy consumption and save money.
+For this reason, the app was intentionally built to reach production-level quality as much as possible.

 While it should technically work for some other Octopus Energy customers, I do not have enough sample data to cover all use cases.

 This is a dashboard-type app that runs on desktop (desktop-first), Android, and iOS.
 It implements an adaptive layout that works on mobile, tablet, and dynamic desktop window sizes.
 The app honours light and dark modes on all available platforms.